 - (1) Five days at least before a meeting of the Council, a committee or subcommittee, notice of the time and place of the intended meeting shall be published at the offices of the Council.
 Where the meeting is called by Members, the notice shall be signed by them and shall specify the business proposed to be transacted thereat. - (2) A summons to attend the meeting, specifying the business proposed to be transacted thereat and signed by the Clerk shall be served on every Member at least five days before the meeting.
-Want of service of this

-170117 - Standing Orders - v2.0 Page 6 of 46 summons shall not affect the validity of a meeting.
+Want of service of this summons shall not affect the validity of a meeting.
 The draft minutes of a Committee that takes place during the week of the summons can be shared by email.